‘Real food for real people’

 Famous for their breakfast, lunch, and dinner, Big Sky Cafe is known to for serving up great specials featuring which feature an explosion of creativity, vegetarian cuisine combined with worldly delights.
 Guests will find a seasonally changing menu which keeps the locals happy and coming back for more.

 The charming, laid-back atmosphere in Big Sky Cafe is casual, with rustic touches like mission tiles, indoor archways, and an open ceiling with skylights.
 The founder of Big Sky, Charles Myers came up with the name from a Chinese proverb, “One Big Sky covers us all equally.”
 The current owner Greg Holt says;, “It is so cool to have a space that welcomes all individuals we treat everyone here as their own person.
-I’ve been here for 19 of the 25 years it’s been open, and since it was established in the 90’s, Big Sky Café has been a relaxed space where people can come together to eat good, fresh food.
-Charles sold Big Sky to me in 2015, and ever since we have been dedicated to continuing to be a part of this amazing community.
+I’ve been here for 22 of the 28 years it’s been open.
+Since it was established in the 90’s Big Sky Café has been a relaxed space where people can come together to eat good, fresh food.
+Charles sold Big Sky to me in 2015, and ever since we have been dedicated to continuing to be a part of this amazing community.”

 –By Cassandra Frey